edlund/libcutie/README.md

     libcutie$ autoreconf -i
     libcutie$ ./configure && make && make check && sudo -k make install

-You can then #include cutie.h and link with -lcutie and -lcutie.std.
+You can then #include cutie.h and link with -lcutie.
 For more options, simply run `./configure --help`.

 ## Getting started